pulp/pulp-operator/staging_docs/admin/guides/configurations/secrets.md

 ```

 If the `pulp_secret_key` field is not defined with the name of a `Secret` the Operator will create one (called *pulp-secret-key*) with a random string.
-This field is immutable, i.e., it is not possible to modify the name of the `Secret` that the Operator will use to define the Django `SECRET_KEY`.
-In case of a need to update it, the `Secret` content should be updated instead.